oist-ncbc/skill-pill-plus/Tutorial-3_Synapses-and-Networks/README.md

 # Synapses and Networks

-Material for the class on synapses and neuronal networks.
+Material for the tutorial on synapses and neuronal networks.

-Includes reference material for NEST, two-neuron example and Brunel network example.
+Includes reference material from NEST with two-neuron example and a Brunel network example.